SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ##  Logout

-Due to the stateless nature of REPP, the session concept no longer exists and therefore the Logout command MUST not be implemented by the server.
+Due to the stateless nature of REPP, the session concept is no longer used and therefore the Logout command MUST NOT be implemented by the server.

 ## Query Resources

    <!--TODO: ISSUE #9: How to handle authInfo data for INFO command (GET request)? -->
+A REPP client MAY use the HTTP GET method for executing a query command only when no request data has to be added to the HTTP message body.
 Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semanticsfor content received in a GET request.

-A REPP client MAY use the HTTP GET method for executing a query command only when no request data has to be added to the HTTP message body.
 When an EPP object requires additional authInfo information, as described in [@!RFC5731] and [@!RFC5733], the client MUST use the HTTP POST method and add the query command content to the HTTP message body.

 ### Check

 - Request: HEAD /{collection}/{id}
 - Request message: None
 - Response message: None
-- HTTP status code success: 200 (OK)
+- OK status code: 200 (OK)

-The server MUST support the HTTP HEAD method for the Check endoint, both client and server MUST not put any content to the HTTP message body.
+The server MUST support the HTTP HEAD method for the Check endpoint, both client and server MUST NOT put any content into the HTTP message body.
 The response MUST contain the REPP-check-avail and MAY contain the REPP-check-reason header.
 The value of the REPP-check-avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.

 The REPP Check endpoint is limited to checking only a single resource {id} per request.
-This may seem a step backwards compared to the Check command defined in the [@!RFC5730] where multiple object-ids are allowed inside a Check command.
-The RESTful Check request can be load balanced more efficiently when a single resource {id} needs to be checked.
+This may seem a limitation compared to the Check command defined in the [@!RFC5730] where multiple object-ids may be added to a  Check message.
+The RESTful Check request can be load balanced more efficiently when only a single resource {id} needs to be checked.

-Example Check request for a domain name:
+Example request for a domain name:

 ```
 C: HEAD /repp/v1/domains/example.nl HTTP/2